FarisDou/Microsoft-Sentinel-SIEM/README.md

 ![vivaldi_OyzflFZq3q](https://user-images.githubusercontent.com/109401839/235287139-9b47bb91-4efe-4b37-a498-6fd9d3fadd99.png)

-- You should have 4 custom made workbooks like this:
+- You should have 4 custom-made workbooks like this:

 ![vivaldi_Ay5xt00GJN](https://user-images.githubusercontent.com/109401839/235287326-0fbd8e95-6d31-4032-bed2-112d4b8daac1.png)

 In subsequent labs, we will create our own attacks at add to these maps.
-For example, say I create a VM in Malaysia and attack the homebase VM, a dot should be added to our graphs depending on our attack method.
+For example, say I create a VM in Malaysia and attack the home base VM, a dot should be added to our graphs depending on our attack method.
 <div>

 Troubleshooting: